Blood Donation Requirements & FAQs

 Can I give blood if I have had cancer or have received a blood transfusion?

-You can give blood one year after having a blood transfusion.
+You can give blood three months after having a blood transfusion.

 Can I give blood if I am pregnant?